 When the population of an area is growing due to job growth, the demand for homes in that location increases.
 The law of “supply and demand,” first postulated in 1838, is still very much in effect.
 Quality of life issues, such as climate, recreation, and natural beauty, are all part of this “location” equation.
 Likewise, the quality of the construction and the materials used greatly enhance the value of the home.

 For hundreds of years, brick construction has been a hedge against the short-term fluctuations of the real estate market.
 This has enabled most brick homeowners to realize an above-average return on their investment under almost any circumstance.

-“There are many markets in the United States where all of these considerations – especially the supply of homes versus the demand – are at work.” said Britt Stokes, director of marketing for Acme Brick.
-“Dallas-Fort Worth, St. Louis, Birmingham, Denver and many other markets are seeing a robust growth in the resale value of existing homes.
+“There are many markets in the United States where all of these considerations – especially the supply of homes versus the demand – are at work,” said Britt Stokes, director of marketing for Acme Brick.
+“Dallas-Fort Worth, St. Louis, Birmingham, and many other markets are seeing robust growth in the resale value of existing homes.

 “As we have noted in our whitepaper ‘The True Value of Brick,’ brick homes appreciate more over time than homes with wood or fiber-cement siding homes.
 Interestingly, brick homes also improve the appraised value of the neighborhoods and communities where they are built, enhancing the tax base.
 Plus, brick homes are 5 – 8 percent less expensive to insure because they are less likely to be damaged by fire or wind.”

 Little or No Maintenance Makes Brick a Better Value

 When showing an existing home, residential real-estate agents are typically asked about the cost of the home’s maintenance.
 Savvy homebuyers know that the mortgage payment is only part of the total cost of homeownership.
 Brick construction offers a distinct advantage in this area, and this too enhances its resale value.